With inboxes groaning daily, is it a wise investment to hire an email copywriter? Well yes, more than ever actually.

 How long will it take you to write my emails?

-Short notice projects are possible (dependent on my existing commitments) but I might need to charge a premium to turn it round for you.
+Short notice projects are possible (depending on my existing commitments) but I might need to charge a premium to turn it round for you.
 Please aim to give me as much notice as you can.

 What if I don’t like the email you’ve written?